What depression drug and medications for depression are used to improve depression symptoms?

 What depression drug is available to improve symptoms of depression?
 Learn about the different types of depression treatment medications for you.

-The depression drug lithium has been one of the medications for depression prescribed frequently for treating bipolar disorder.
+The depression drug lithium has been one of the medications prescribed frequently for treating bipolar disorder.
 Lithium may help smooth out mood swings that often are a symptom of this disorder.

 The health care provider must closely monitor the patient to try and find the best possible combination of the medications for depression.

 However, the quantity of lithium taken must be closely observed since the difference between an effective dose quantity and a toxic dose quantity can be small.

 Persons with preexisting health conditions such as epilepsy, thyroid, kidney or heart problems may not be prescribed lithium.
 Lithium also has side effects like weight gain, tremors, dry mouth, nausea, confusion, drowsiness and restlessness.